schibsted/tweet_ui/README.md

 If you want to show tweets with videos, please check the [video_player installation](https://pub.dev/packages/video_player#installation).

 ## Example of supported view and media types:

+> Sample tweets use real life tweet ids but for example purposes their content was changed.

 | Variant  | Standard tweet                                                           | Compact tweet                                                           | Standard Quote tweet                                                           | Compact Quote tweet                                                           |
 |:--------:|:-------------------------------------------------------------------------|:------------------------------------------------------------------------|:-------------------------------------------------------------------------------|:------------------------------------------------------------------------------|